W4N4N/O365-Win-Profile/README.md

 <a name="packages"></a>
 ## NuGet packages used in the sample ##

 The NuGet packages used in this sample will load automatically when you build the solution.
-If you want to create an app that uses the unified endpoint from scratch, be sure to install the following packages:
+If you want to create an app that uses the unified endpoint, be sure to install the following packages:

 1. [Microsoft.IdentityModel.Clients.ActiveDirectory v.2.14](http://aka.ms/rmclss)
 2. Microsoft.Graph